fbrier/MouseTrapCar/README.md

 ## Build Instructions
 Since I own CLion, having it might be helpful, but you can probably just build with CMake.
-However, if you do use CLion, this project was build using the [CLionArduinoPlugin](https://github.com/vsch/CLionArduinoPlugin).
+However, if you do use CLion, this project was built using the [CLionArduinoPlugin](https://github.com/vsch/CLionArduinoPlugin).

+##ToDo:
+Pull in IR library using [Arduino CMake](https://github.com/queezythegreat/arduino-cmake)